 Day 16 - travel back to San Jose for departure

 There will be some time for birding this morning as we do not have to be back at San Jose until late afternoon for our 6pm departure flight.
 A morning birding session will be arranged to try to see any local birds that we may have missed.

 An exciting and educational 16-day birdwatching tour of Cosat Rica.
 Day-light hours are between 5:30am and 7pm and are tropical in temperature and humidity.
 However please note the following: Costa Rica has two distinct seasons ‘Dry’ and ‘wet’.
 We are travelling in the middle of the dry season, but donÂ’t be fooled by the name.
 As Â‘DryÂ’ season simply means Â‘less wetÂ’ in some parts of the country.
 Our first few days on the Caribbean Slopes will be warm and quite humid and then as we climb into the mountains it will be cold in the mornings and it will probably rain some of the time.
 It will then get humid again as we drop back down to the south Pacific region and get warmer,even hot during the last 3-4 days in the north Pacific zone.

 A typical day will begin with a pre-breakfast morning excursion, followed by breakfast and then a full morning in the field.
-Lunch is followed, maybe, by a short rest after lunch especially in the hot/humid regions.
+Lunch is followed, maybe, by a short rest, especially in the hot/humid regions.
 Typical of tropical regions there will be a mid-afternoon lull in bird activity.
 Dinner will be between 7:00 and 8pm.
-There will be at least two evening guided walks in the forest.
+There will be at least two 'owl-prowls', evening walks.

 We are not a company that dashes around to collect as many ticks as possible, we do not compete with anyone, we would like to show you as many species as we can at our own pace.
 Expect to see around 450 - 500 species during the holiday.